thelazycrazybrain/LazyApiPack.XmlTools/LazyApiPack.XmlTools/ReadMe.md

 # Contribute
 If you want to fix bugs or extend it, feel free to contribute.

-# TODO:
-Use the lzyxmlx namespace for Array Indexer attributes and Dictionary Key and Value attributes.
-Test the Migration functionality.
-Performace improvements (if needed).

 # Serialization and Deserialization
 If you have a class decorated with the XmlClassAttribute, the Serializer can serialize and deserialize the object.
 This serializer supports recursive serialization (Can be deactivated with the enableRecursiveSerialization flag).
 It caches all serialized classes with an Id (Either ObjectHash or a property marked with the SerializableKeyAttribute).